Click to make a donation via PayPal to 17-24-30 National Hate Crime Awareness Week

 Think how you can include communities affected by hate crime.

-• lesbians, bisexuals, gay men, and transgender people.
+• Lesbians, Gay men, Bisexuals, and Transgender people.

 Ensure you involve people of all age groups, genders and alternative sub-cultures.